pherrymason/PHP-po-parser/readme.md

 Todo
 ====
+* Define as composer project.
+* Unit tests.
 * Improve interface to edit entries.
 * <strike>Discover what's the meaning of the line "#@ ".</strike> It was just a comment `# @`.

 Changelog
 =========

+###v2.1
+Version 2.1 has the following changes:

+* fixes errors when saving msgid_plurals (thanks felixgilles).
+* Now it handles entries using msgctxt correctly by not merging them into a single entry.
+* Headers of some file headers were being ignored because of a too strict check.
+* A new method is introduced to read file headers: `headers()`.

 ###v2.0
 Version 2.0 introduces a lot of bug fixes, mainly related to multiline entries.
 I also decide to change class name to something more semantic (`PoParser`) as I felt old name was not well suited.